 During photo tours, instructors always shoot but are also available to offer suggestions, assist participants and answer questions.

-A full workshop is either eight to 10 participants with one teacher and one assistant or 16 participants with two teachers.
-As leaders , we take pride in the fact that we are always present, not working on our photography (leaders photograph during photo tours), and eager to make your experience as enriching as possible.
+A full workshop is eight to 10 participants with either one or two teachers.
+Photo Tours are 10 to 16 participants with two teachers.
+As leaders, we take pride in the fact that we are always present, not working on our photography (leaders photograph during photo tours), and eager to make your experience as enriching as possible.

 What are the prerequisites for attending your workshop/tour?

 Workshops are open to photographers who are comfortable with their cameras, who photograph with a tripod and who have a DSLR/CSC or mirrorless camera with a variety of lenses.
 If you are a digital photographer, participants are asked to have a basic knowledge of how to download images and how to post-process those images for projection.